quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part12_Q-learning_Off-.md

 Background context: While the provided text focuses on Double Q-learning, it also mentions that there are double versions of SARSA and Expected SARSA.
 This question is specifically about the update rule for Double Expected SARSA.

-:p What are the update equations for Double Expected Sarsa with an \(\epsilon\)-greedy target policy?
+:p What are the update equations for Double Expected Sarsa with an $\epsilon$-greedy target policy?
 ??x
 The update equations for Double Expected SARSA would be similar to those in Double Q-learning, but they would incorporate the target policy into the expectation.
-The key difference is that instead of choosing actions based on a coin flip, you use the \(\epsilon\)-greedy policy.
+The key difference is that instead of choosing actions based on a coin flip, you use the $\epsilon$-greedy policy.

 Code example:
 ```java